tlo.simulation module

 Parameters:

-n – the number of individuals to create; must be given as a keyword parameter for clarity
+n – The number of individuals to create; must be given as a keyword parameter for clarity.

 Parameters:

-end_date – when to stop simulating.
+end_date – When to stop simulating.
 Only events strictly before this date will be allowed to occur.
 Must be given as a keyword parameter for clarity.

 Schedule an event to happen on the given future date.